luualan/react-hacker-stories/README.md

 The app calls the REST API: https://hn.algolia.com/api to access the articles.

 ## What I'ved learned
-I read Road to React by Robin Wieruch, and learned how to build this React app.
+I read Road to React by Robin Wieruch and learned how to build this React app.
 The following are the concepts I've learned:

 * The React syntax
 * How to call hooks such as useState and usReducer